Abhimanyu004/CalculatorApp/README.md

 # CalculatorApp
-Simple Calculator App
-Calculator App

-##Overview
+## Screenshot

+## Overview
--This is a simple calculator app developed using html, css, js.
+- This is a simple calculator app developed using html, css, js.
 The app allows users to perform basic arithmetic operations such -as addition, subtraction, multiplication, and division.

-##Features
+## Features
--Addition: Perform addition of two numbers.
+- Addition: Perform addition of two numbers.
--Subtraction: Perform subtraction of two numbers.
+- Subtraction: Perform subtraction of two numbers.
--Multiplication: Perform multiplication of two numbers.
+- Multiplication: Perform multiplication of two numbers.
--Division: Perform division of two numbers.
+- Division: Perform division of two numbers.

-##Technologies Used
+## Technologies Used
--html5
--css
--javascript
+- html5
+- css
+- javascript

-##Getting Started
+## Getting Started
--To use the calculator app, follow these steps:
+- To use the calculator app, follow these steps:
--Clone the repository
+- Clone the repository
--Run the app and start performing calculations.
+- Run the app and start performing calculations.

 #Usage
 -Enter the first number using the on-screen keypad or physical keyboard.